 4.1 Certain hospital, physician, ancillary and other healthcare services may be reimbursed on a percentage of a health care provider's charge for such services.
 Common examples in hospital Managed Care Contracts include, but are not limited to, services not otherwise covered by a Payor's fee schedule and items where the charge may vary based upon the underlying cost such as high cost drugs and implants in the hospital.
 In addition, some Managed Care Contracts pay for all hospital services based upon a hospital's charges for services.
 Such contracts often provide for a discount (for example 50%) from a hospital's chargemaster rates for the item or service at issue.
 This Addendum 1 is intended to place limits upon increases in the New Health System's charges and/or the impact of those increases, upon individuals and entities who utilize the New Health System's services.
-For hospital inpatient and outpatient, non-hospital outpatient, and Physician Services and any other services billed to Payors based upon charges, the

-New Health System shall limit the impact of charge increases as set forth below.
+For hospital inpatient and outpatient, non-hospital outpatient, and Physician Services and any other services billed to Payors based upon charges, the New Health System shall limit the impact of charge increases as set forth below.
 This provision does apply to outliers for the purpose of adjusting the outlier threshold and any percentage of charge payment.
-Outlier payments are further tested as part of the Allowed Amounts for the Payment Indices and Payment Deviation calculations set forth above.

-- 4.2 Charges established in a COPA Hospital chargemaster may be adjusted at the discretion of the New Health System.
-The New Health System acknowledges, however, that increases in excess of the Hospital Inflation Adjustment will impact Payor Contracts which base reimbursement on a percentage of charges and certain Cost-Based Items, as discussed below.
+4.2 Charges established in a COPA Hospital chargemaster may be adjusted at the discretion of the New Health System.
+The New Health System acknowledges, however, that increases in excess of the Hospital Inflation Adjustment will impact Payor Contracts which base reimbursement on a percentage of charges.
 Accordingly, the New Health System agrees to have its charge increases reviewed each year by the COPA Monitor.
-The review of the annual charge increase will consider whether or not the increase applied across all of the applicable COPA Hospital or varied by department, service or line item.
-If the charge increase is not applied uniformly across the entire chargemaster, other than Cost-Based Items (addressed below), the New Health System will calculate and implement in its chargemaster a weighted average charge increase by considering the volume of the various departments, service lines or line items and the respective increase in charges.
+The review of the annual charge increase will consider whether or not the increase applied across all of the applicable COPA Hospitals or varied by department, service or line item.
+If the charge increase is not applied uniformly across the entire charge master, the New Health System will calculate and implement in its chargemaster a weighted average charge increase by considering the volume of the various departments, service lines or line items and the respective increase in charges.
 For example, if \$10 million of charges is increased 10%, another \$10 million is increased 5%, and a third group of \$10 million was increased 0%, the weighted average would be 5%.
-The weighted average charge increase is then compared to the Hospital Inflation Adjustment. - 4.3 To the extent that, at any time, the aggregate charge increase after the Closing exceeds the Cumulative Hospital Inflation Adjustment, the New Health System will be required immediately to report any excess increase to all Payors whose payments are impacted by charges and to reduce the payment to charge ratio so that it does not exceed the Hospital Inflation Adjustment.
-An exemplar calculation is set forth in Appendix 5.
-In addition, any payments received which were based upon charges which exceed the Hospital Inflation Adjustment in any year being tested or measured must be refunded on a claim by claim basis, to the respective Payors and patients.
-See Appendix 5. - 4.4 This Part IV shall not apply to Cost-Based Items which are addressed in Part V below.
+The weighted average charge increase is then compared to the Hospital Inflation Adjustment.